 - The average avocado contains many essential vitamins and minerals, including potassium, dietary fiber, folate, vitamins B6, C and K.

 - And as for guilt?
 You hardly need to feel it while snacking on this fruit.
-Though 30g provide about 50 calories — much of the calories come from monounsaturated fat.
+Though ¼ of an avocado provides about 80 calories — much of the calories come from monounsaturated fat.

 Avocados are one of the wonders of the New World.
 Mayans revered them, and later on, European explorers used them as a butter substitute — a technique that many health experts still recommend today.
 Currently, most of the avocados you can find in the grocery store are grown in California.
 Did You Know?: An avocado is not a vegetable, but a fruit (technically, a large berry)!